herbowicz/herbowicz.github.io/_posts/2017-05-05-Fancy-effects-html5-ellipse-function.md

 lang: en-EN
 ---

 This is what I like the most.
-Write just one line of code to get amaizing results.
-Experiment on your own, just change the following parameters:
+Write just one line of code to get amazing results.
+Experiment on your own by changing the following parameters:

 ```html5
 ctx.beginPath() ;